wangziqi2013/wangziqi2013.github.io/_posts/2020-07-23-thesaurus.markdown

 the cache controller first computes the fingerpring of the line, and searches the base cache for a matching value.
 If a match is found, then the byte-level delta between the incoming line and the base is calculated, and stored as the body of the compressed block.
 A 64-bit vector is also attached to the body, with each bit indicating the presence of a delta value.
+As a special optmization, if the two lines are an exact match, no body of the line will be stored.
+Instead, the controller will simply allocate a tag, and point the tag to the base block.
 If a match cannot be found, then the main memory base line table is searched using the fingreprint as the key.
 If there is still no matching, then an element in the main memory table is evicted, which is then replaced by the newly inserted line content and fingerpring.
 The base line is also inserted into the base line table, and a tag entry pointing to the new base line is allocated by storing the fingerprint value in the tag.